russellventura/HomeAssistant/README.md

 This was the most complicated and most interactive of the dashboards.

 Elements include:
-Tumble Dryer toggle to on and off state - when on it shows live energy usage and a count down timer to turn off the smart plug when cycle complete
+- <strong>Tumble Dryer</strong> toggle to on and off state |
+  By selecting the image of the Tumble Dryer this illuminates the image and activates the current (idle) counter preset to 1 hour.
+This is how long the cycle takes and then turns off the power once the countdown has expired saving energy by not leaving the dryer powered for ages.
+In addition is also provides live updates to how much power the appliance is using (shown in red) under Live Power Consumption.

-Washing Machine toggle to on and off state - when on it shows live energy usage and a count down timer to turn off the smart plug when cycle complete
+- <strong>Washing Machine</strong> toggle to on and off state |
+  By selecting the image of the Washing Machine this illuminates the image and activates the current (idle) counter preset to 30 minutes.
+This is how long the cycle takes and then turns off the power once the countdown has expired saving energy by not leaving the washing machine powered.
+In addition is also provides live updates to how much power the appliance is using (shown in red) under Live Power Consumption.

-Dish Washer toggle to on and off state - when on it shows live energy usage and a count down timer to turn off the smart plug when cycle complete
+- <strong>Dish Washer</strong> toggle to on and off state |
+  By selecting the image of the Dish Washer this illuminates the image and activates the current (idle) counter preset to 1 Hour.
+This is how long the cycle takes and then turns off the power once the countdown has expired saving energy by not leaving the washing machine powered.
+In addition is also provides live updates to how much power the appliance is using (shown in red) under Live Power Consumption.

-I have 18 lights in my kitchen, and used to turn them all on when using the room - this dashboard allows me to select the light or lights I want on when performing a given task.
-Poppy light is selected for our dog so when she sleeps in the kitchen she has a light on at 5% brightness.
-The cooker light is activated in the autumn / winter when we are preparing meals and cooking them, and the sink light is activated in the autumn / winter when we are cleaning up.
+I have 18 lights in my kitchen, and used to turn them all on when using the room - this dashboard allows me to select the light or lights I want on when performing a given task. <strong>Poppy light</strong> is selected for our dog so when she sleeps in the kitchen she has a light on at 5% brightness.
+The <strong>cooker light</strong> is activated in the autumn / winter when we are preparing meals and cooking them, and the <strong>sink light</strong> is activated in the autumn / winter when we are cleaning up.

-It has 2 additional buttons which link to the other dashboards - Energy Dashboard and Temperature Dashboard
+It has 2 additional buttons which link to the other dashboards - <strong>Energy</strong> Dashboard and <strong>Temperature<./strong> Dashboard

-Finally at the top, I have a temperature reading for the Kitchen.
+Finally at the top, I have a temperature reading for the Kitchen along with a battery indicator to show the current state of the solar batteries charge level and then a clock showing the time and date.

-<a href="https://github.com/russellventura/HomeAssistant/blob/main/Kitchen%20Dashboard" target="_blank"> Kitchen Dashboard Code</a>
+<a href="https://github.com/russellventura/HomeAssistant/blob/main/Kitchen%20Dashboard" target="_blank"> View Kitchen Dashboard Code</a>

 ## GivEnergy Dashboard